NEW YORK STATE YOUTH JUSTICE INSTITUTE

 The YJI is Hiring!

-Purple folder with a peeled back section revealing the words "join the team"
+Purple folder with section ripped back revealing the phrase "join the team"

 NYS Youth Justice Peer Advisory Council Now Accepting Applications!